 Key Takeaways:

-- Rows support formatting, height adjustments, hiding, merging cells, and data manipulation through copy-paste functions.
+- Rows support formatting, height adjustments, hiding, and merging cells.

 Table of Contents